Close

 teenager AND "social media"

 Use NOT with caution.
-For example if you searched for teenager NOT adult, teenager NOT adult, you would not retrieve any results which talk about adults, but you would also not retrieve papers that discuss both teenagers and adults..
+For example if you searched for teenager NOT adult, you would not retrieve any results which talk about adults, but you would also not retrieve papers that discuss both teenagers and adults..

-Often you might want to use a combination of search operators to construct a search.
-In this case, you would need to keep your concepts grouped together to ensure the search is carried out correctly:
+Often you will use a combination of search operators to construct your search, grouping similar concepts in brackets to ensure the search runs in the correct order:

 (teenager OR adolescent OR "young person") AND ("social media" OR facebook OR twitter)